Jpipe001/METAR/README.md

 + Works with WS2811 Leds that other Metar Maps use and can be up ugraded easily.

-+ It uses HTML displays that your favorite web browser can access to display an Airport Summary Display and a Station Display without needing extra hardware.
-Which shows decoded METAR information and much more.
++ It creates HTML displays that your favorite web browser can access to display an Airport Summary Display and a Station Display, without needing extra hardware and shows decoded METAR information and much more.
 Please see examples below.

-The code uses the two ESP32 cores, one to Get Data and Display Leds, the other to run a webserver for Creating Web Pages and Handling Requests.
+The code uses the two ESP32 cores, one to Get Data and Display Categories on a chain of Leds, the other to run a webserver for Creating Web Pages and Handling Requests.

 ---

-+ A chain of up to 100 leds (WS2811 or WS2812 or NEOPIXELS), showing the Airport Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.
++ A chain of up to 100 Leds (WS2811 or WS2812 or NEOPIXELS), showing the Airport Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.

 ---

-+ HTML Pages, showing a Summary of the Airport METAR codes and the Invividual Station Display of Decoded Data on a Local Network.
++ Creating HTML Pages, showing an Airport Summary Display of METAR codes and the Invividual Station Display of Decoded Data on a Local Network, please see examples below.

 ---